mscharstrom/mvp/README.md

 ### 3. Add Your STRATZ API Token

 1. Go to https://stratz.com
-2. Open Developer Tools → Application → Local Storage
-3. Copy the value of `stratz-auth`
+2. Find your API token under your profile
-4. Create a file called `.env` in the root folder and add:
+3. Create a file called `.env` in the root folder and add:

 ```env
 STRATZ_API_TOKEN=your_token_here